callumHub/BikeGraphLSTMReplication/README.md

 #### TO RUN
 0. Download the recovered data from: https://zenodo.org/records/11039616
-1. To run, first must preprocess all of the data following directions in the PrepareData Directory.
+1. preprocess all of the data following directions in the PrepareData Directory.
+(This has already been done)
 2. Next, change what model script you will run in Main.py
 3. After setting up a python venv.
 Set the number of jobs in Main.py to your CPU count.
 4. python Main.py